vircadia/vircadia-native-core/README.md

 Platforms like NeosVR or VRChat are unusable from go due to their fundamental closed-source and centralized nature.
 A metaverse to live on cannot have the keys handed over to any one entity, if any at all.

 So the necessary desire is to use High Fidelity as our foundation as a community of one, of all to build a metaverse worth living in.

+### Contributors

+A special thanks to the contributors of the community edition.